 Woollim Entertainment merged with SM Entertainment through SM C&C in 2013.
 However, three years later the two companies officially separated.
-Woollim Entertainment now is an independent company and their main artists include INFINITE and Lovelyz.
+Woollim Entertainment now is an independent company.
+Their main artists include INFINITE and Lovelyz.

 2016 was all about the comeback of INFINITE and has been a success up to this point.

-2017 was all about INFINITE and whether they would resign with Woollim Entertainment.
-The good news for Woollim was that they were able to sign INFINITE and can focus on having an amazing 2018.
+2017 was all about INFINITE.
+The main topic was whether they would resign with Woollim Entertainment.
+The good news for Woollim was that they were able to sign INFINITE.
+Now they can focus on having an amazing 2018.

 What can you expect in 2018?
 More of Golden Child.
 The main singer Choi Sung Yoon could be the next big K-Pop star in 2018.
 When they debut in August of 2017 with “DamDadi” there was a lot of buzz about them because of their youthfulness and high energy.

 Artists: INFINITE, Lovelyz, JOO, Golden Child, and Nell